Mining One Bitcoin: Time, Difficulty, and Profitability

 Network difficulty isn't just a number on a screen—it's a direct regulator of your wallet.
 As difficulty rises, your share of the reward shrinks.
 And vice versa.

 Imagine a fixed-size pie being divided among all those present every 10 minutes.
 The more people at the table, the thinner your slice.
-Difficulty is essentially the number of contenders, recalculated into terahashes.
+Difficulty is essentially the number of contenders recalculated into terahashes.

 Difficulty rarely and reluctantly drops.
 Only when miners shut down en masse, unable to withstand low Bitcoin prices or expensive electricity.
 The market cleanses itself of the weak, leaving a larger piece of pie for those who remain.

-The chart below shows the entire history of these roller coasters—which don't actually look like roller coasters at all.
+The chart below shows the entire history of these roller coasters, which don't actually look like roller coasters at all.
 No matter how dramatically difficulty fell during historic periods (like the 2021 China ban), the overall trend is unmistakably bullish.
 Perhaps only the drop in early 2026 currently looks quite bearish, but that's simply because we're living in the moment.

-Adjusting the Bitcoin difficulty
+Adjusting Bitcoin difficulty

 The difficulty adjustment mechanism is an automatic regulator that knows no mercy but knows its math.
 Every 2,016 blocks, the network looks at its watch and asks: "Did we make it in two weeks or not?"